pawar4/discord_bigbrother/README.md

 # discord_bigbrother

-Bot built with Discord.ts to help me learn typescript as well as docker
+Bot built with Discord.ts intented to help me learn Typescript and Docker